nus-cs2103-AY2021S1/ip/docs/README.md

 Mark tasks as done after completing them.

 ### Feature 5: Duplicate tasks detection
-If the task being added has the same name and timing (if applicable) as another task in the tasklist, the new task will not be added to the tasklist.
+If the task being added has the same name and date (if applicable) as another task in the tasklist, the new task will not be added to the tasklist.

 ### Feature 6: Help command
-A list of available commands will be shown to the user when the user enters `help`.
+A list of available commands will be shown to the user when the user inputs `help`.

 ### Feature 7: Case insensitive commands
 The commands entered do not have to be case sensitive. `HELP`, `Help` and `help` are equivalent.